korniszonek/korniszonek/README.md

 # Hi, I'm Karol👋

-I am a young software developer passionate about building scalable web and desktop applications.
+I am a young software developer passionate about building web and desktop applications.
 I love taking on new chalanges and I always treat them as a oportunity to learn.

 ### 🚀 Last Project: DevDit